hemeryar/coi-with-popups/README.md

 This make `COOP: restrict-properties` completely transparent, unless it is used for one two pages directly interacting with each other. we call that the _reversibility_ of `COOP: restrict-properties`.

 ## Security interlude on the same-origin policy
-Our proposal creates an unprecedented possibility: that two same-origin documents can reach one another but not have DOM access.
-However DOM access is not the only thing that is gated behind same-origin restrictions.
-We audited the spec to produce a [list](https://docs.google.com/spreadsheets/d/1e6LakHSKTD22XEYfULUJqUZEdLnzynMaZCefUe1zlRc/) of all places with such checks.
+Our proposal creates an unprecedented possibility: that two same-origin documents can reach one another but not have full access to each other.
+We audited the spec to produce a [list](https://docs.google.com/spreadsheets/d/1e6LakHSKTD22XEYfULUJqUZEdLnzynMaZCefUe1zlRc/) of all places with same-origin checks relying on the assumption of full access.
 Some points worthy of attention:

 * The location object is quite sensitive and many of its methods/members are same-origin only.
 It is purposefully excluded from the list of allowed attributes by `restrict-properties`.
 We do not think we should allow a normal page to navigate a `crossOriginIsolated` page.
-* For similar reasons name targeting does not work across pages with `COOP: restrict-properties`, unless they also share their top-level origin.
+* For similar reasons name targeting does not work across pages with `COOP: restrict-properties`.
 * Javascript navigations are a big NO. They mean executing arbitrary javascript within the target frame.
 There should be no way to navigate a frame across the `COOP: restrict-properties` boundary given the restrictions above are put in place.

 ## COOP: restrict-properties and subframes opening popup